cumhilo/cumhilo/README.md

 ### Welcome to vCamilo's cave 👋
  * 😍 My name is **Camilo**, I am currently Founder of [@KyozkDevelopment](https://discord.me/kyozk), Co-Owner at [@HazelMC](http://hazelmc.com/discord) and COO at [@VelixServices](https://discord.gg/qHdxPDm) !.
- * 🌴 I am learning Java and Python.
+ * 🌴 I am learning Java.
  * 🥳 I am 15 years old
  * 📨 If you want to negotiate with me you can do it from my discord: **Camilø#0001**